spatie/laravel-permission/docs/basic-usage/new-app.md

         //

-+        // Implicitly grant "Super Admin" role all permission checks using can()
++        // Implicitly grant "Super-Admin" role all permission checks using can()
 +        Gate::before(function ($user, $ability) {
 +            if ($user->hasRole('Super-Admin')) {
 +                return true;